 The Engineering ToolBox is a resource guide for everything related to design, engineering and various technical applications.
 With references from Prandtl’s number for air temperatures to the chemical resistance of CPVC pipes, as well as 2D and 3D drawing tools, instrumentation and process control system information, and much more, this is a terrific resource to keep on hand.
 You can also create a custom “Short List” of links that are particularly useful, which can be very helpful on a per-project basis.

 GoCracker is a UK-based resource for students of all ages to discover and explore careers in science, engineering and technology.
-Their sister site, WinSET, showcases women in these fields in order to inspire and connect female students with opportunities in this sector.
-With career advice and lesson plans, these sites are a good overview for students looking to learn more about life as an engineer.
+With career advice and lesson plans, this site is a good overview for students looking to learn more about life as an engineer.

 It’s never too early to start networking, and there are many active engineering groups on LinkedIn.
 Two we like are: